django-import-export/django-import-export/docs/faq.rst

 key error 'id' in ``get_import_id_fields()``
 --------------------------------------------

 When attempting to import, this error can be seen.
 This indicates that the ``Resource`` has not been configured correctly, and the import logic fails.
-A more detailed discussion is provided `here <https://stackoverflow.com/a/69347073/39296/>`_.
+See :ref:`Create or update model instances`.

 How to handle double-save from Signals
 --------------------------------------